Firestone and Ford tire controversy: Tire design

 Before May 1998, the belt wedge gauge for ATX and Wilderness AT tires was less than for comparable tires from other manufacturers.
 The wedge gauge on completed tires was also less than Firestone's minimum standards.
 The wedge on these tires was not large enough to resist crack formation and growth.
 The design of the belt wedge changed in May 1998 making it larger and comparable in size to tires manufactured by other companies.

-On Wilderness AT tires the inter-belt gauge, or a strip of rubber between the two steel belts, was often thinner than Firestone's minimum specification and the design was thinner than comparable tires from other manufacturers.
+On Wilderness AT tires, the inter-belt gauge, or a strip of rubber between the two steel belts, was often thinner than Firestone's minimum specification and the design was thinner than comparable tires from other manufacturers.

-The design of the shoulder pocket, a "cavity between the heavy ribs, or lugs, along the shoulders of the tire.", on the Wilderness AT tires could lead to high stresses along the tire edge allowing cracks to form in the belt wedge.
+The design of the shoulder pocket, a "cavity between the heavy ribs, or lugs, along the shoulders of the tire" on the Wilderness AT tires, could lead to high stresses along the tire edge, allowing cracks to form in the belt wedge.

 Peel adhesion tests, where a strip of the second belt was pulled off the body of the tire, showed that Wilderness AT tires were weaker than similar tire models manufactured by other companies.
-Wilderness AT tires were comparable in strength to tires manufactured at the Decatur, IL factory, regardless of which factory the Wilderness AT were manufactured in.
+Wilderness AT tires were comparable in strength to tires manufactured at the Decatur, Illinois factory, regardless of which factory the Wilderness AT were manufactured in.

 Wilderness AT tires had similar shearography results regardless of which factory produced them.
 Cracks and separations were more frequent than similar tires produced by other manufacturers.

-In 2000 Firestone added a nylon cap to reduce the problem of tread separation in all of its tire models installed on SUVs.
+In 2000, Firestone added a nylon cap to reduce the problem of tread separation in all of its tire models installed on SUVs.